dswann101164/azure-noob-blog/posts/2025-10-13-workbook-app-tool.md

 ---
-title: "Extract KQL Queries from Azure Workbooks (Workbook → App Tool)"
+title: Extract KQL Queries from Azure Workbooks (Workbook → App Tool)
 date: 2025-10-13
-summary: "Azure Workbooks hide 110+ items and complex KQL queries in nested JSON.
-Built a Streamlit tool that extracts everything in seconds.
-Parsed Billy York's workbook: 41 queries, full structure, exportable.
-No more clicking through Azure Portal."
-tags: ["Azure", "Workbooks", "KQL", "Python", "Tools", "Streamlit"]
+summary: 'An Azure Monitor workbook-driven app concept: turn your dashboards into lightweight tools for operators instead of static reports.'
+tags:
+- Azure
+- KQL
+- Monitoring
+- Operations
+- Python
+- Streamlit
+- Tools
+- Workbooks
-cover: "static/images/hero/workbook-app-tool.svg"
+cover: static/images/hero/workbook-app-tool.svg
 ---
 Billy York's Azure Inventory Workbook is comprehensive: 110 items tracking 200+ Azure services across compute, networking, PaaS, monitoring, and security.
 When I needed to enhance it, I hit a problem.

 Azure Workbooks are JSON files with deeply nested structure.
 To understand what's inside—what queries run, what data gets displayed, how items connect—I'd need to click through 110+ items in Azure Portal.
 Each query buried in JSON.
 Each parameter block hidden in properties.
 Each text section wrapped in metadata.